 Data retrieval policy settings do not change the 3 to 5 hour period that it takes to retrieve data from Amazon Glacier.

 Setting a new data retrieval policy does not affect previously accepted retrieval jobs that are already in progress.

 If a retrieval job request is rejected because of a data retrieval policy, you will not be charged for the job or the request.

 You can set one data retrieval policy for each AWS region, which will govern all data retrieval activities in the region under your account.
-A data retrieval policy is region-specific because data retrieval costs vary across AWS regions, and the 5 percent retrieval free tier is also computed based on your storage in each region.
+A data retrieval policy is region-specific because data retrieval costs vary across AWS regions.
 For more information, see Amazon Glacier pricing.

 Free Tier Only Policy

 You can set a data retrieval policy to Free Tier Only to ensure that your retrievals will always stay within your free tier allowance, so you don't incur data retrieval charges.
 If a retrieval request is rejected, you will receive an error message stating that the request has been denied by the current data retrieval policy.